vikash-ftw/Hyperledger-Fabric-v2/README.md

    - Check out `./organizations/clientOrg/app/identity` directory containing `wallet` identities for our `admin` and `user`.
 These are generated as identities for our client application.
    - This newly created user identity generated via `fabric CA` will now be used by out application to invoke chaincode.
    - Finally our client app is ready to handle request and invoke chaincode so now test the application.

+To access the CouchDB ledger UI on browser go to `http://localhost:5984/_utils/#`

 ## Additional AddOn Features
 ### Hyperledger Explorer